nstjlol/Portfolio/README.md

 This project is licensed under the terms of the [MIT License](LICENSE.md).

-Copyright &copy 2023 Nicholas St-Jacques
+Copyright © 2023 Nicholas St-Jacques